pastjean/pastjean/README.md

 ### Ahoy! 👋

-I'm a software engineer, mountain biker, skier, and fermenter.
-You might also have seen me at those places in the past [Baseten](https://github.com/basetenlabs), [Braver](https://github.com/braverhealth), 1Password, Pleo, Coveo, and on a couple other projects and places before.
+I'm a software engineer, mountain biker, skier, and all around scrappy experimenter.
+You might also have seen me at various places, on or off the 💻 computer.

 - 💬 Ask me about: Rust, Go, Asynchronous, scalable platform, remote teams and Infrastructure and development lifecycle automation
 - 🌍 [Website](https://pa.stjean.me)